printer friendly version (PDF)

 Hypothermia is generally defined as a potentially dangerous loss of body heat.
 Eat a good breakfast before your trip.
 Thermal layering of clothes is the best protection from body heat loss.
 Begin with a thin layer of wool or synthetic fabric to be worn under a full wet suit (below knees to shoulders).
 Wet suits are mandatory on Class V river runs.
 The best wet suit for rafting allows freedom of arm movement, protects your knees and is not so thick that it will cause you to overheat.
 For additional warmth, a rubberized nylon shell over the wet suit works well.
 (Wet suits & rubberized nylon shells are issued and included on every trip.

 LIFE JACKETS/FLOTATION VESTS & HELMETS

 Always wear your flotation vest and helmet while on the river and when scouting rapids, as well.
 Check for proper fit of your vest by grasping both shoulders of the jacket and pulling up sharply.
 The jacket should not rise more than about an inch.
 Your helmet should be snug around your head, and the strap should be snug under your chin.

 It may be a natural reaction for a person to back away from a swiftly approaching rock or cresting wave.
 This reaction is exactly the one you want to avoid, as that shifting will weight the raft on the side away from the rock or wave, thus making the side of impact into a “high side”; the higher that side is, the farther the raft will slide up onto the rock or raise up onto the wave.
-So, when there is danger of a raft sliding up a rock (and perhaps getting stuck, called “wrapping,” or even flipping over), the guide will call out a “high side” or “over right/left” command, which means you should move over to the appropriate side of the raft and prepare for the shock of impact.
+So, when there is danger of a raft sliding up a rock (and perhaps getting stuck, called “wrapping,” or even flipping over), the guide will call out a “high side” or “get right/left” command, which means you should move over to the appropriate side of the raft and prepare for the shock of impact.
 In these “clutch” moves you must act quickly and be able to get back to your position for further navigational instructions.